Meet the Sibshop Team

 Sarah Barukh

-Sarah Barukh is an adult Sib, and current Masters in Social Work (MSW) candidate studying at the University of Washington, Seattle.
+Sarah Barukh is an adult Sib, and recent graduate of the Masters in Social Work (MSW) program at the University of Washington, Seattle.
 Sarah has experience with case management and community organizing and is excited to start her career as a therapist post-graduation.
 She received her bachelor’s degree in Sociology and Political Science from the University of California, Los Angeles.
 Sarah has a younger brother, Alex, who lives in the Los Angeles area.
-They are both excited for her to move back this summer so they can continue some of their shared favorite pastimes: going out for ice cream and dancing to pop music.
+They are both excited for her move back so they can continue some of their shared favorite pastimes: going out for ice cream and dancing to pop music.

 Message from Sarah: “It’s important to know that even though our problems may look and feel different from our sibs, they are equally as important, and we deserve to have the space to share them with people who understand us.
 If you’re searching for that space, look no further!”